Particular/docs.particular.net/nservicebus/ravendb/resourcemanagerid.md

  - nservicebus/ravendb/how-to-change-resourcemanagerid
 ---

-When using RavenDB in an environment where you are relying also on distributed transactions it can happen that a commit operation fails with the following error:
+When using RavenDB in an environment where distributed transactions is relied also on it can happen that a commit operation fails with the following error:

 > "A resource manager with the same identifier is already registered with the specified transaction coordinator"